What to do if your washing machine starts to act up? You can either call the service company and wait a few days for an expensive repair job,

 This repair guide is offered for informational purposes only.
-We can give you ideas about how to fix your washing machine, but because of the differences from manufacturer to manufacturer we cannot guarantee your problem will be covered here.
+We can give you ideas about how to fix your washing machine.
+Still, because of the differences from manufacturer to manufacturer, we cannot guarantee your problem will be covered here.

 Still, this guide is educational and will give you a better understanding of how your washing machine works.
-And with that understanding you are better equipped to attempt your own repairs, or to talk intelligently with the service company if someone comes to fix your washing machine.
+And with that understanding, you are better equipped to attempt your repairs or to talk intelligently with the service company if someone comes to fix your washing machine.

 - Problem #1 – Leaks

 - Problem #2 – Spinner doesn’t work or is slow

 - Problem #3 – No agitation but spins OK

 - Problem #4 – No agitation or spin

 - Problem #5 – Water will not empty

 - Problem #6 – Washer shakes during the spin cycle

 - Problem #7 – Washing machine damages clothing